cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-8-backup.md

 }
 ```

-The `ExecStart` calls the backup routine with its arguments.
-The command I'm using is:
-`python3 backup-daily.py --fs-type=zfs --block-device 10.1.78.3:/srv/Backup --mountpoint /tmp/_backup`, but replacing `python3` with its **NixOS** package and `backup-daily.sh` with the content for the script downloaded at the step `backupScriptStore`.

-#### Understanding the parameters

-- `fs-type=zfs`: The intended filesystem.
-This script is capable to identify it you're using `zfs` or `btrfs`, but it does by checking the `root` filesystem.
-The filesystem for the data you want to backup differs from the filesystem for `root`, you have to set this value manually as I did.
-- `--block-device 10.1.78.3:/srv/Backup` : The **NFS** mountpoint I'm using to backup.
-It can be a block device for an **external HDD** , **Samba share**, whatever device your Linux is capable to mount as a **Block Device**.
-- `--mountpoint /tmp/_backup` : The **target folder** where the mountpoint for the device will be mounted on.

-There's also another parameters, like:
+### Parameter Overview

+- `fs-type=zfs`: Filesystem type for the data to be backed up.
+- `--block-device`: Target device or share.
+- `--mountpoint`: Directory to mount the backup target.

+Additional options include:

-- `--options` : Mount options if you need for **backup target**, like **Samba** **username** and **password** or some needed mount option.
+- `--options`: Mount options for backup targets like SMB credentials.
-- `--print-fs-list` :  Does not make the backup.
-Just list what **volumes/datasets** will be backuped.
+- `--print-fs-list`: Lists volumes/datasets to be backed up without performing the backup.

 ## Conclusion

-With this backup routine, we addressed two important things to do on our server as:

-- Backup routines.
-- Automatic Snapshots.

-Maintaining your backup routine, you almost garantee that you never will lose data.
-You can create more than one backup routine to more targets or even additional steps, like saving the data in the Cloud. there's many possibilities.
-Thank you for reading this article.
-I expect to be helpful with your backup solution.
+This backup routine addresses two key needs:

+1. Automated backups.
+2. Snapshots for quick recovery.

+By maintaining this routine, you greatly reduce the risk of data loss.
+For further protection, consider adding cloud backups or additional targets.
+Thank you for reading, and I hope this article helps you secure your data!